spirrello/istio-cloud-armor/README.md

 # Using Istio on GKE with Cloud Armor

-## This has only been tested without the Isito addon with GKE
+## This has only been tested in GKE without the Istio addon

 ### first create the Cloud Armor security policy in the GCP console